alphagov/search-api/README.md

 ### Additional Docs

+- [New indexing process](doc/new-indexing-process.md): how to update a format to use the new indexing process
 - [Schemas](doc/schemas.md): how to work with schemas and the document types
 - [Health Check](doc/health-check.md): usage instructions for the Health Check functionality.